-The Commissioner welcomed the additional revenue grant funding of £7.7m and uplift grant of £6.5m provided towards funding the September 23 pay award and maintaining the increase in police officer numbers as part of the Government's national Police Uplift Programme.
+The Commissioner welcomed the additional revenue grant funding of £5.0m, uplift grant of £5.4m (a reduction of £1.1m compared to 2024/25) provided towards funding maintaining the increase in police officer numbers as part of the previous Government's national Police Uplift Programme and reimbursement of £3.9m for the employers NIC increase

 The Commissioner has been briefed on the current financial landscape, which has become a challenging one for policing.
-A nationally-set pay agreement for all Police officers and Police Staff and higher inflation on contractual services, have put significant pressure on the Force's budget in 2024/25 and beyond.
-This has resulted in budgeted deficit of £5.4m for 2024/25.
+A nationally-set pay agreement for all Police officers and Police Staff, higher inflation on contractual services and changes in legislation, have put significant pressure on the Force's budget in 2025/26 and beyond.
+This has resulted in a remaining budgeted deficit of £1.1m for 2025/26 after removing a further £9.3m of savings.
 The Force has a Budget Sustainability plan to close the funding gap.